-Ognjenka JANKOVIĆ Bulevar Desanke Maksimović 18, 78000 Banja Luka, Bosnia and Herzegovina ognjenka.olja@gmail.com of mineral trioxide aggregate (MTA), but without its negative properties.
-According to the results of several recent studies, EndoBinder showed appropriate biological and physico-chemical characteristics, good antimicrobial activity against Enterococus fecalis, Staphylococcus aureus, and Candide albicans, and after the implantation into subcutaneous tissue of rats caused a minor inflammatory reaction compared to MTA or an inflammatory reaction similar to MTA [8-11].
-During the repair of bone defects, Endo-Binder showed similar behavior as MTA, and stimulated complete bone recovery after three months [12].
+Calcium aluminate in addition with X-ray contrast agent, mixed with water or saline solution 0,9 %, resulted in endodontic cement of similar indications as commercially available tricalcium silicate cements (EndoBinder, Binderweare, Sao Carlos, SP, Brazil).
+EndoBinder was developed with the intention of preserving the positive properties and clinical application of MTA, but without its negative properties.
+According to the results of several recent studies, EndoBinder showed appropriate biological and physico-chemical characteristics, good antimicrobial activity against Enterococus fecalis, Staphylococcus aureus, and Candide albicans, and after the implantation into subcutaneous tissue of rats caused a minor inflammatory reaction compared to MTA [8-11] or comparable to MTA [4].
+During the repair of bone defects, EndoBinder showed similar behavior as MTA, and stimulated complete bone recovery after 3 months [12].

-Quick-set (Primus Consulting, Bradenton, FL, USA), calcium aluminate cement, confirmed the dentinogenic potential as White Mineral Trioxide Aggregate (Dentsply Tulsa Dental Specialties, Tulsa, OK, USA) in in vitro conditions on the MDPC-23 odontoblast cell line and in vivo conditions in pulpotomy [13, 14].
+Quick-set (Primus Consulting, Bradenton, FL), calcium aluminate cement, confirmed the dentinogenic potential as WMTA (Dentsply Tulsa Dental Specialties, Tulsa, OK) in in vitro conditions on the MDPC-23 odontoblast cell line [13] in vivo conditions in pulpotomy [14].

-Attempts of combining calcium aluminate cements (CAC) with collagen, zirconium, zinc oxide, tricalcium phosphate, and hydroxyapatite have shown great potential for application in odontology and orthopedics.
-Compared with commercial products for implementation in dentistry (MTA, glass ionomer cement Vidrion; SSWhite Duflex, São Cristovão, RJ, Brasil) and orthopedics (polymethyl methacrylate), CAC mixtures showed greater alkaline phosphatase activity, higher cellular viability of osteoblast cells, and formation apatite on the surfaces of all CAC samples of homogeneous layer [15].
+Attempts of combining calcium aluminate cements (CAC) with collagen, zirconium, zinc oxide, tricalcium phosphate and hydroxyapatite have shown great potential for application in odontology and orthopedics.
+Compared with commercial products for implementation in dentistry (MTA, glasionomer cement Vidrion) and orthopedics (PMMA), CAC mixtures showed greater alkaline phosphatase activity, higher cellular viability of osteoblast cells, and formation apatit on the surfaces of all CAC samples of homogeneous layer [15].

-The combination of tricalcium aluminates $(Ca_3Al_2O_6)$ with tricalcium silicates (Ca_3SiO_5) resulted in better physico-chemical properties (accelerated the hydration process, reduced the setting time and improved the compressive strength), higher bioactivity and biocompatibility (stimulating effect on L929 cell growth) compared to pure tricalcium silicates (Ca_3SiO_5) [16].
+The combination of tricalcium aluminates $(Ca_3Al_2O_6)$ with tricalcium silicates (Ca_3SiO_5) resulted in better physico-chemical properties (accelerated the hydration process, reduced the setting time and improved the compressive strength), higher bioactivity and biocompatibility (stimulating effect on L929 cell growth) compared to pure tricalciumilicates (Ca_3SiO_5) [16].

-Despite the fact that in the last decade the emphasis has been placed on research of calcium aluminate cements, wider use of these materials in dental practice requires additional testing of a recent date.
+Despite the fact that in last decade a emphasis has been placed on research into calcium aluminate cements, wider use of these materials in dental practice requires additional testing of a recent date.